 I understand!
 We're nonpartisan and can't recommend or provide details about candidates, but you can get information from vote411.org or looking online.
-You can get a copy of the ballot on the Secretary of State's website as well.
+You can get a copy of the ballot at sots.ct.gov

 7. "Who should I vote for?"